Using covariance of node states to design early warning signals for network dynamics: Methods

 Consider sample covariance matrices $\hat{C}^{(1)}$ and $\hat{C}^{(2)}$, one far from and the other near the first regime shift.
 See section S3 for how to specifically select the two control parameter values, at which one computes $\hat{C}^{(1)}$ and $\hat{C}^{(2)}$ in our numerical simulations.
 We select $n$ specific entries according to an entry selection method.
 Then, we use Eqs.~\eqref{general-mean} and \eqref{general-variance} derived below to calculate the mean and variance of the EWS on the basis of those entries.
 Note that, for the ``minor'' method, we use $n^2$ instead of $n$ entries of the sample covariance matrix.
 Then, we calculate a previously proposed index $d$ \cite{masuda2024anticipating} given by

 where $\mu_1$ and $\text{var}_1$ are the mean and variance, respectively, of the EWS calculated from $\hat{C}^{(1)}$, and $\mu_2$ and $\text{var}_2$ are those calculated from $\hat{C}^{(2)}$.
 For the ``diagonal'' method, it is known that sentinel node sets yielding a large $d$ tend to provide a good EWS in terms of $\tau$ \cite{masuda2024anticipating}.
-It should be noted that we only use $d$ to rank sentinel node sets to assess whether or not a sentinel node would produce a good EWS relative to other sentinel node sets; we do not say that certain $d$ values are large enough to lead to good EWSs.
+Note that we only use $d$ to rank sentinel node sets to assess whether or not a sentinel node set would produce a good EWS relative to other sentinel node sets; we do not say that certain $d$ values are large enough to lead to good EWSs.